 Binder - temporary insurance contract providing coverage until a permanent policy is issued

-Blanket policy - a health insurance policy that protects all members of a group against a specific hazard
+Blanket policy - a health insurance policy that protects all members of a group against a particular hazard

-Cancellable policy - a policy that may be terminated by the company or the insured by proper notification sent to the other party according to the terms set forth in the policy
+Cancellable policy - a policy that may be terminated by the company or the insured by proper notification sent to the other party according to the terms outlined in the policy

-Carrier - just another name for insurance company
+Carrier - another word for an insurance company

 Cash surrender value - money the policyholder is entitled to receive from the insurance company upon surrendering a life insurance policy with cash value